The following transcript is

 Beaus_mommy {public msg} My son wore his on his ankle

-Ron {public msg}I know of one of the companies making the gizmo; digital angel. some kids have trouble wearing it
+Ron {public msg}I know of one of the companies making the gizmo; digital angel. some kids

 Autismfamily {public msg} The ankle is a good idea, thanks for the input